Can You Take Phone Chargers in Hand Luggage on a Plane? 2026 Update

 Can You Take Phone Chargers (Cables & Adapters) in Hand Luggage?

-Do phone chargers belong in hand luggage or checked luggage?
-Charging cables and phone adapters don’t contain lithium batteries or hazardous materials, so they’re allowed in both types of luggage.
-However, the Transportation Security Administration (TSA) recommends placing them in your hand luggage for easier access and to prevent loss or damage.
-Keeping them in your carry-on also helps streamline the security screening process and avoids unnecessary delays at the airport.
+Yes, charging cables and phone adapters don’t contain lithium batteries or hazardous materials, so they’re allowed in both types of luggage.
+Many travellers still prefer to keep them in hand luggage for convenience, easier access during travel, and to reduce the risk of loss or damage.
+As always, check your airline’s own baggage and security guidance if you are unsure.

 Can You Take Portable Phone Chargers (Power Banks) in Hand Luggage?

 Many flyers still wonder: Can you pack phone chargers in hand luggage if they’re power banks?
-The answer is yes, with some rules.
-These handy devices contain lithium-ion batteries, which are classified as potentially hazardous if not handled correctly, especially under air travel conditions.
+The answer is yes, but only in hand luggage, not in checked baggage.

 What Are the Capacity Limits for Power Banks?